-Hip stretches are essential for maintaining flexibility in the muscles of the hips.
-Lack of movement in the hip joint will place undue stress, not only on the hip joint itself, but also the muscles of the lower back.
+Hip stretches are essential for maintaining flexibility not only in the muscles of the hips but also the low back as well.
+Lack of movement in the hip joint will not only place stress on the joint, but also on the muscles of the lower back.

 When it comes to muscular compensation and lower back pain, the muscles of the hips are the chief stabilizer.